OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 `run`

 You should be able to get shell at this point and run commands in the container.
 Can you get the flag?
 Good luck!

+If you want to learn more about Metasploit, please check out this free course from Offensive Security: [Metasploit Unleashed](https://www.offensive-security.com/metasploit-unleashed/)